-A collaborative (or cooperative) learning approach involve pupils working together on activities or learning tasks in a group small enough for everyone to participate on a collective task that has been clearly assigned.
-Pupils in the group may work on separate tasks contributing to a common overall outcome, or work together on a shared task.
+A collaborative (or cooperative) learning approach involves learners working together on activities or learning tasks in a group small enough for everyone to participate on a collective task that has been clearly assigned.
+Learners in the group may work on separate tasks contributing to a common overall outcome, or work together on a shared task.

-The impact of collaborative approaches on learning is consistently positive, but it does vary so it is important to get the detail right.
-Effective collaborative learning requires much more than just sitting pupils together and asking them to work together; structured approaches with well-designed tasks lead to the greatest learning gains.
+The impact of collaborative approaches on learning is consistently positive.
+However, the size of impact varies, so it is important to get the detail right.
+Effective collaborative learning requires much more than just sitting learners together and asking them to work in a group; structured approaches with well-designed tasks lead to the greatest learning gains.
 There is some evidence that collaboration can be supported with competition between groups, but this is not always necessary, and can lead to learners focusing on the competition rather than the learning it aims to support.
 Approaches which promote talk and interaction between learners tend to result in the best gains.

-Evidence about the benefits of collaborative learning has been found consistently for over 40 years and a number of systematic reviews and meta-analyses of research studies have been completed.
-In addition to direct evidence from research into collaborative learning approaches, there is also indirect evidence where collaboration has been shown to increase the effectiveness of other approaches such as mastery learning or digital technology.
-It appears to work well for all ages if activities are suitably structured for learners’ capabilities and positive evidence has been found across the curriculum.
-Not all of the specific approaches to collaborative learning that are adopted by schools have been evaluated so it is important to evaluate any new initiative in this area.
+Over 40 years a number of systematic reviews and meta-analyses have provided consistent evidence about the benefits of collaborative learning.
+In addition to direct evidence from research into collaborative approaches, there is also indirect evidence that has shown that collaboration can increase the effectiveness of other approaches such as mastery learning or digital technology.
+Collaborative learning appears to work well for all ages if activities are suitably structured for learners’ capabilities and positive evidence has been found across the curriculum.
+Not all of the specific approaches to collaborative learning adopted by schools have been evaluated, so it is important to evaluate any new initiative in this area.

 Overall the costs are estimated as very low.
-Ongoing training for teachers is advisable, with estimated costs of about £500 per teacher, or £20 per pupil per year for a class of 25 pupils.
+The main cost is ongoing training for teachers which is estimated as below £80 per learner per year for a class of 25 learners.

-Pupils will need support and practice to work together; this does not happen automatically.
+Learners need support and practice to work together; it does not happen automatically.

-Tasks need to be designed carefully so that working together is effective and efficient, otherwise some pupils will try to work on their own.
+Tasks need to be designed carefully so that working together is effective and efficient, otherwise some learners will try to work on their own.

-Competition between groups can be used to support pupils in working together more effectively.
+Competition between groups can be used to support learners in working together more effectively.
 However, overemphasis on competition can cause learners to focus on winning rather than succeeding in their learning.

-It is particularly important to encourage lower achieving pupils to talk and articulate their thinking in collaborative tasks to ensure they benefit fully.
+It is particularly important to encourage lower achieving learners to talk and articulate their thinking in collaborative tasks to ensure they benefit fully.

 Have you considered what professional development is required to support effective use of these approaches?